niledatabase/niledatabase/examples/quickstart/prisma/README.md

   npx prisma db pull
   ```

-  If starting from scratch, ou need to run these *after* you created the tables in Nile.
+  If starting from scratch, you need to run these *after* you created the tables in Nile